Praqma/2git/README.md

 # ClearCase to Git
 A Groovy DSL to facilitate migration from ClearCase to Git.
-The project currently focuses on the migration of ClearCase UCM components to Git repositories.
+The project currently focuses on the migration of UCM components to Git repositories.

 ## Concept and workflow
-The cc-to-git DSL allows you to easily select sets of baselines from a component stream and assign actions for them.
+The cc-to-git DSL allows you to easily select sets of baselines and assign actions for them.
 These actions can be anything but will most likely consist of Git commits, tags, etc.

-A temporary child stream is created for the migration, its view acts as the git work tree in the migration.
+A temporary child stream is created for the migration, its view acts as the Git work tree in the migration.
 Every selected baseline is rebased onto the child stream, the view is updated and the actions are executed.
 #### Mapping table
 | CCUCM         |   | Git        	|